omarreis/vsop2013/README.md

 * PlanetFun - More complex 3D app.
 Requires downloading and installing planet textures and VSOP2013 binary file

 # Sample app 1: TestVSOP2013
-Program *TestVSOP2013* is a Firemonkey app.
-To use it, you have to download at least one of the data files mentioned above from theory's FTP repository ( current file is VSOP2013.p2000 )
+*TestVSOP2013* is a Firemonkey app.
+To use it you have to download at least one of the data files mentioned above, from VSOP2013 FTP repository ( current file is VSOP2013.p2000 )

+* Download VSOP2013.p2000 from FTP repository
-* Set filename and click [Load File] - This will freeze the app for a while, as it loads the 400 MB of text data.
+* Set filename and click [Load File] - This will freeze the app for a while, while it loads the 400 MB of text data.
-* Set JD epoch and planet id and click [Calc]
+* To test a particular planet position, set JD epoch, planet id and click [Calc]
-* Check [x]Animate to show a solar system animated chart.
+* Check [x]Animate to show a solar system 2D animated chart.
 Use trackbars to control scale and speed of the animation.
 * Click [Run tests] to compare some calculation results with expected values from original vsop2013.
-* [Save Binary file] for deploying with PlanetFun
+* [Save Binary file] for deploying with *PlanetFun*

 ![screenshot](screenshotTestVSOP2013.png)